Pre, Live, and Post tournament coverage provided at MAW’s “The Drop”.

 IV.
 THE GAME

-- For the Texas Open Tournament all preliminary qualifying games shall be five (5) innings.
-If teams are tied upon conclusion of a 5 inning game, the Fast Plastic Tie-breaker system will be used to determine the advancing team.
+- For the Texas Open Tournament all preliminary qualifying games shall be four (4) innings.
+If teams are tied upon conclusion of a 4-inning game, TOTAL BASES will be used to determine the advancing team.
+If teams are still tied on total bases additional inning will be played until a winner by runs or total bases occurs- whichever scenario occurs first.

 - Each team receives three (3) outs per inning.